atick-faisal/label-studio/docs/source/tutorials/grounding_dino.md

 1. Make sure Docker is installed.
 2. Edit `docker-compose.yml` to include the following:
-   * `LABEL_STUDIO_HOST` sets the endpoint of the Label Studio host.
+   * `LABEL_STUDIO_HOST` sets the endpoint of the Annotation Hub host.
 Must begin with `http://`
-   * `LABEL_STUDIO_ACCESS_TOKEN` sets the API access token for the Label Studio host.
-This can be found by logging into Label Studio and [going to the **Account & Settings** page](https://labelstud.io/guide/user_account#Access-token).
+   * `LABEL_STUDIO_ACCESS_TOKEN` sets the API access token for the Annotation Hub host.
+This can be found by logging into Annotation Hub and [going to the **Account & Settings** page](https://labelstud.io/guide/user_account#Access-token).

     Example:
    - `LABEL_STUDIO_HOST=http://123.456.7.8:8080`
    - `LABEL_STUDIO_ACCESS_TOKEN=your-api-key`

 3. Run `docker compose up`
 4. Check the IP of your backend using `docker ps`.
-You will use this URL when connecting the backend to a Label Studio project.
+You will use this URL when connecting the backend to a Annotation Hub project.
 Usually this is `http://localhost:9090`.

 5. Create a project and edit the labeling config (an example is provided below).
 When editing the labeling config, make sure to add all rectangle labels under the `RectangleLabels` tag, and all corresponding brush labels under the `BrushLabels` tag.